jbaek7023/Stylee/README.md

 ## Demo

-gif takes some time to load, so please check out the video link:
+gif takes some time to load, so I recommend you to check out the link below:

 - This video (Core): [LINK](https://youtu.be/Y_94Z3VHYHo)